naturalis/nba-brondata-nsr/README.md

-# NBA - BRONDATA - COL
+# NBA - BRONDATA - NSR

 ### Overview
-This is the source data of COL for the nba etl.
+This is the source data of NSR for the nba etl.
 Data is compressed.

 ### Requirements
 You need a `sh` shell, `gzip` and `split` installed